ThembisileNGQ/Akkatecture/examples/cluster/README.md

 If you take a look at the hocon configurations for the [client](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster/Akkatecture.Examples.ClusterClient/client.conf), the [worker](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster/Akkatecture.Examples.Worker/worker.conf), and the [seed](https://github.com/Lutando/Akkatecture/tree/master/examples/cluster/Akkatecture.Examples.Seed/seed.conf), you will see that they all point to the same well known address that tells the actor system to use that address to initiate cluster gossip, and thus to establish the clustered network of actor systems.
 Each of the projects use the default akkatecture hocon configuration as a fallback configuration because this configuration has akkatecture opinionated "sane" defaults.

 The sample is as easy as running all three projects at the same time.
 To interact with the domain just press enter on the clients console window, resulting in random commands being created, which are then fed through the cluster proxy that will serialize, deserialize, and route the commands to the necessary aggregate.
+Pressing Q on any of the